Abdeljalil-Bouchfar/CPP-Modules/README.md

 In general, deep copies are safer than shallow copies, because they do not share any data between objects.However, deep copies can be more expensive to create than shallow copies, because they require duplicatingall of the pointed-to data.

 ## Exceptions
-Exceptions are a mechanism in C++ for handling errors and abnormal situations that occur during programexecution.
+Exceptions are a mechanism for handling errors and abnormal situations that occur during programexecution.
 When an exception is thrown, it is an indication that something has gone wrong and the normalflow of the program cannot continue.

-In C++, exceptions are represented by objects that are thrown by a function using the **`throw`** keyword.The thrown object can be of any type, but it is typically derived from the **`std::exception`** class.
+Exceptions are represented by objects that are thrown by a function using the **`throw`** keyword.The thrown object can be of any type, but it is typically derived from the **`std::exception`** class.

 The process of handling exceptions involves three main components: the code that throws the exception, thecode that handles the exception, and the system that facilitates the transfer of control between them.

 The basic syntax for handling exceptions in C++ is the **`try-catch`** block.
 The code that might throw anexception is enclosed in the **`try`** block, and the code that handles the exception is enclosed in one ormore **`catch`** blocks.
 If an exception is thrown in the **`try`** block, the program jumps immediately tothe appropriate **`catch`** block, skipping any remaining code in the **`try`** block.

-Here is an example of using exceptions in C++:
+Here is an example of using exceptions:

 ```cpp
 #include <iostream>